MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1027.md

 (A) The monitoring date, duration, and results in terms of an 8-hour TWA of each sample taken;

-(B) The name, social security number, and job classification of the employees monitored and of all other employees whose exposures the monitoring is intended to represent;
+(B) The name and job classification of the employees monitored and of all other employees whose exposures the monitoring is intended to represent;

 (C) A description of the sampling and analytical methods used and evidence of their accuracy;